Wednesday's Scottish Gossip

-Scottish Gossip: Tierney, Rangers, Raskin, Kent, Celtic, Ideguchi, Dundee Utd
+Scottish Gossip: Tierney, Rangers, Raskin, Kent, Celtic, Dundee Utd, Aberdeen

 Last updated on .From the section Scottish